 Lilongwe Wildlife Centre

-Most volunteers choose to spend the majority of their time with the animal care team, where work covers the whole rehabilitation spectrum.
+Work covers the whole wildlife rehabilitation spectrum.
 Expect to get your hands dirty, work hard and sleep well!
 Duties include animal husbandry (cleaning, sanitation, feeding and enrichment), orphan care, vet clinic support, observations, integrations and reintroductions.
-You’ll also get the chance to learn more from lectures and presentations about specialist areas of work such as enrichment, observation and rehabilitation techniques.
+You’ll also get the chance to learn about specialist areas of work such as enrichment, observation and rehabilitation techniques.

 |No. of weeks||2||3||4||5||6||7||8||9||10||11||12|